hsiaotung-tan/HyLoRa/README.md

 # HyLoRa

-Low-Rank Prompt-Guided Transformer for Hyperspectral Image Denoising
+This repo is the official implementation of "[Low-Rank Prompt-Guided Transformer for Hyperspectral Image Denoising](https://ieeexplore.ieee.org/document/10557690/)".

 ![本地路径](./asset/fig_01.png "Overall structure of HyLoRa")